Using FSA & HSA for eye care costs

 Warranties for glasses

-Now that you know you can use your FSA/HSA for glasses and vision care, let’s talk about how to go about paying for
+Now that you know you can use your FSA/HSA for glasses and vision care, let’s talk about how to go about paying for those expenses with your plan:

 1. Confirm Coverage